Sara Hebe

-Sara Hebe Merino (born July 9, 1983, in Trelew) is an Argentinian rapper and musician.
+Sara Hebe Merino (born July 9, 1983, in Trelew) is an Argentine rapper and musician.
 The dominant genre of Hebe's work is rap, in addition to which she also performs music on the borderline of funk, punk rock, reggaeton and cumbia.
 The themes of Hebe's songs revolve around freedom of speech, feminism, the defence of human rights, social crisis and the political situation in Argentina.
 She describes herself as a transfeminist.

 Biography

 Sara Hebe Merino was born on July 9, 1983, in Trelew, Argentina, in the province of Chubut.
 The singer's mother and grandmother passed on her love of poetry, which later influenced the direction of young Hebe's artistic way.
 From an early stage in her education, the artist was inspired by the attitude and output of Hebe de Bonafini and Estela de Carlotto:

 Escucharlas te conmueve o no te conmueve.
 A mí me conmovió, me cambió la cabeza, me hizo pararme desde un lugar nuevo y desde ahí me puse a escribir, actuar, trabajar.
 Posicionada en ese lugar del sistema productivo e ideológico.